Courage-1984/Dataset-Forge/docs/README_full.md

 - Handles Unicode, subprocess, and Windows-specific issues
 - Manual/script tests for BHI filtering and pepeline
 - All tests pass as of this integration
+- Refactored all DPID logic to use the new modular structure (`dataset_forge.dpid.*`).
+Legacy imports from `dataset_forge.utils.dpid_phhofm` removed.
+- All menus now use the robust menu loop pattern (get key, look up action, call if callable, handle errors).
+- All user-facing workflows are responsible for their own 'Press Enter to return to the menu...' prompt.
+Menu loops no longer include this prompt.
+- All output, prompts, and progress messages now use the centralized printing utilities and Catppuccin Mocha color scheme.
+No raw print statements remain in user-facing workflows.
+- Exception handling and debug prints added to menu actions and workflows for easier debugging and error diagnosis.

 ## [July 2025]